On this page:

 Each year millions of people get sick from food illnesses which can cause you to feel like you have the flu.
 Food illnesses can also cause serious health problems, even death.
 Follow these four steps to help keep you and your family safe.

-Always wash your food, hands, counters, and cooking tools.
+1. Clean: always wash your food, hands, counters, and cooking tools.

 - Wash hands in warm soapy water for at least 20 seconds.
 Do this before and after touching food.